 To provide safety on the road, truck companies must train their drivers well and keep accurate records on vehicle maintenance, changes to safety regulations, and any other information relevant to road safety.
 The truck company as well as the truck driver can be held responsible for damages in the event of an accident.

-We handle truck accident cases concerning both commercial trucks and RVs, as well as tractor-trailers and RVs.
+We handle truck accident cases concerning commercial trucks, RVs, and tractor-trailers.
 When the right safety measures are in place, these types of cases can be prevented.
 Vehicle rollover incidents, faulty equipment, and driver negligence are the most common causes of these cases.

 In Atlanta, GA, we fight aggressively to obtain 100% of the compensation available under the law.

 You should focus on your health and recovery if you have been involved in a truck accident.
 Injuries from truck accidents can cause significant medical bills and expenses, which can cause undue strain on individuals.
-An attorney can assist you a truck accident victim in obtaining compensation from an insurance company that can help you pay medical bills, time lost from work, rehab, and other expenses.
+An attorney can assist you in obtaining compensation from an insurance company that can help you pay medical bills, time lost from work, rehab, and other expenses.

-In settlements for truck accidents, damages can be paid to:
+In settlements for truck accidents, damages can be paid for:

-- The incapacity to earn a living due to a workplace injury
+The incapacity to earn a living due to the injury

 It is impossible to generalize about every trucking accident case.
 Typically, semi-truck and 18-wheeler accidents don’t have an “average” settlement amount.
 If you have filed a truck accident claim, the final settlement amount will be determined by a number of factors, including the extent of your injuries, your financial losses, and the fault of the driver (such as whether or not they were negligent).

-In the U.S., it’s not typical to get financial compensation for any type of injury or damages unless you consult an insurance adjuster first and have them agree on your case.
-It doesn’t matter if they’re being paid, so always get an Atlanta truck accident lawyers before talking to one!
+In the U.S., it’s difficult to get financial compensation for any type of injury or damages unless you consult a personal injury lawyer first.
+Before you speak with an insurance adjuster, talk to an experienced truck accident lawyer first.

-Singleton Law Firm LLC. in Atlanta, GA has only experienced and trusted attorneys that have expertise in many areas, including any commercial vehicle accidents.
-A truck wreck can lead to different misfortunate consequences, both severe and minor.
-You need an Atlanta truck accident lawyers you can trust to be by your side the whole time to guide you, to advise you, and to fight for your legal rights.
-And don’t worry about the attorney fee.
-We work on a contingency fee basis with a free consultation.
+Singleton Law Firm, LLC in Atlanta, GA has experienced and trusted attorneys.
+A truck wreck can lead to severe consequences.
+You need an Atlanta truck accident lawyer you can trust to be by your side every step of the way to advise you and fight for your legal rights.
+And don’t worry about the attorney’s fee.
+We work on a contingency fee basis with a free initial consultation.

-Business regulation and public safety are not compatible when it comes to the trucking industry and other commercial carriers and passenger cars.
-The trucking company must follow dozens of rules and regulations as a result.
+Business and public safety are not always compatible when it comes to the trucking industry and other commercial carriers.
+A trucking company must follow dozens of rules and regulations as a result.

 According to the following list, truck drivers and businesses that use heavy vehicles are bound by some of the most important regulations in avoiding truck accidents.
 When proving negligence caused an accident, an Atlanta truck accident attorney will likely cite one or more of these laws.

-Moreover, someone who has been in an accident or who is suspected to be driving drunk or high while also should be tested.
+Moreover, someone who has been in an accident or who is suspected to be driving drunk or high should be tested.
 In these situations, employers are required to conduct tests.

 According to Georgia law, all heavy trucks must be regularly inspected for safety and to ensure that they are maintained properly.
 It is mandatory to take out of service (OCGA *40-1-1) vehicles that do not meet these criteria either permanently or until they are repaired sufficiently.